imattau/bookstr/README.md

 ## Getting Started

+1. Ensure you are running **Node.js 20** or later.
-1. Install dependencies
+2. Install dependencies
    ```bash
    npm install
    ```
-2. Start a development server.
+3. Start a development server.
 If you use [Vite](https://vitejs.dev/) you can
    run:
    ```bash
    npx vite
    ```
    The entry point is `src/main.tsx`.
-3. Build the PWA for production.
+4. Build the PWA for production.
 With Vite the build command is:
    ```bash
    npx vite build
    ```
    The generated files in `dist/` can be served with any static server.
 During this step `vite-plugin-pwa` injects a precache manifest into `src/sw.ts` and outputs the compiled service worker as `dist/sw.js`.
-4. If no NIP‑07 wallet is detected, you can still log in by pasting your private key into the login screen to sign events manually.
+5. If no NIP‑07 wallet is detected, you can still log in by pasting your private key into the login screen to sign events manually.

 For a step-by-step guide on using the book publishing wizard, see